- Food and Cooking»

 - Food Markets & Shops

 When I go shopping for vegetables, I go right to the organic vegetable section of the produce department.
 I look over the produce very carefully because I want my purchase to be as fresh as possible.
 The fresher the produce the longer it will stay fresh in my refrigerator before I prepare the vegetables for a meal.
 The tips I offer are for those who want the freshest produce available.

 1. Demand Fresh Vegetables

-Shopping for fresh vegetables starts with choosing a reliable market you can trust and know they offer the freshest vegetables as possible.
+Shopping for fresh vegetables starts with choosing a reliable market you can trust and know they offer all vegetables as fresh as possible.
 If that means a weekly farmers market or grocery store that guarantees fresh, local produce, so be it.
 It requires demanding the best and shopping around until you find it.
-Even talk to the local farmer at the farmer’s market or produce manager at the grocery store to find out which vegetable is local and when it was picked.
+Even talk to the local farmer at the farmer’s market or produce manager at the grocery store to find out which vegetable is local and when it was picked, packed, and shipped.
+Another clincher is how are the vegetables packed for shipping.
+Some use ice and some don't use anything.
 Above all, don’t compromise – demand fresh vegetable and you’ll get fresh vegetables.

 Best Tips for Picking Vegetables